Wisconsin Ministers Council

 Pastor, Minister, Shepherd: What does authority look like in the church?

-→ Facilitated by John Jones, Associate Regional Minister – Education, and guest TBD
+→ Roundtable discussion facilitated by John Jones, Associate Regional Minister – Education, and guest TBD

 What’s in a title?
 Come together to examine your own and other different notions of what Pastoral Authority means in the church.
 Diversity in ABC life is a gift.
 Let’s learn together how God accomplishes ministry in our different ABC congregations.

 → Sunday, July 29, 2018 →5-6:30 PM ⌂Location: TBD

 → Facilitated by Marie Onwubuariri, Regional Executive Minister and guest TBD

 At the direct request from the participants of this table topic at the 2017 Annual Gathering, we will continue to explore obstacles to, helpful approaches for, and hopeful impact of brave conversations about race and its effects upon humanity and the church.